 Kalaupapa National Historical Park, Molokai

-The Kalaupapa National Historical Park (see more photos, view panorama) is a portal to a number of historic sites on Molokai, such as the Kalawao Coast and the Kalaupapa Peninsula.
+The Kalaupapa National Historical Park (view panorama) is a portal to a number of historic sites on Molokai, such as the Kalawao Coast and the Kalaupapa Peninsula.
 Kalaupapa is the location of the former leprosy settlement on the island.
 Between 1866 and 1969, those who contracted leprosy, now known as Hansen's disease, were forced into exile on these five square miles (12.9 sq. km) of windswept land on Molokai's remote north shore.

 In the 19th century, infected people were so feared and avoided that when the boat that brought them here from the neighboring island of Oahu sailed past the peninsula, they were often forced overboard right into the turbulent waves.
 Many of the patients drowned before reaching the shore.
 And even those who made it to shore, they were given almost no medicine or supplies, not even materials to build a shelter.
 Kalaupapa became a miserable destiny for those brought here.
 Many died in those first years and were buried in unmarked cemeteries along the shore.
 Of about 8,000 patients buried at Kalaupapa, only about 1,300 have marked graves.

 In 1873, Saint Damien de Veuster, a Belgian missionary priest of the Congregation of the Sacred Hearts of Jesus and Mary, arrived at Kalaupapa.
 He became a gift from God for the Kalaupapa patients.
 He helped build churches and homes and served as a doctor, farmer, carpenter, legal advocate and much more.
 He selflessly cared for the patients and had close contact with them, even though he knew the disease is contagious.
 He gave his patients love and hope.
 He later contracted the disease himself and passed away in 1889.